haxtheweb/edtechjoker/draft-outline.md

 - [Week 2](https://github.com/elmsln/edtechjoker/tree/master/sp-23/week-2)
 - [Week 3](https://github.com/elmsln/edtechjoker/tree/master/sp-23/week-3)

-> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
-# EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
-> EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

-# Week 4:  Review and intro to JS ecosystems
+# Week 4:  Review, revision and intro to JS ecosystems

 This week we'll start looking at how our code fits (or doesn't) into the modern JS ecosystem.
 What we've made so far is old school, vanilla, simple.
 Now we'll look at getting it into how modern JS is shipped.

-## Code crit from HW3
+## Code crit from HW3 20 min
 - looking quickly through some prime examples that were submitted

+## Remediations and enhancements to look for
+- Here's some general things to apply during activity one
+1. make sure that things like `class="whatever"` is NOT `class = "whatever"` spaces in attributes are not allowed
+2. if your testing for a style "state" like for example `if (thing.style.display == "block") { } ` change this to test if there's a class OR attribute.
+If the class exists `if (thing.classList.contains('namedclass')) {` then toggle the class on and off
+3. Use NAMED FUNCTIONS instead of annonymous ones.
+For example `function changeBackgroundColor() { }` and then `colorButton.addEventListener(“click”, changeBackgroundColor);` so that it's more readable and reusable
+4. make sure when you duplicate the card it doesn't duplicate the buttons as well (bc they won't work as the events are not applied to them)
+5. When you hit duplicate, make sure it's able to make more than 1 (infinite duplication and delete)
+6. make sure when you delete your last card it doesn't just hide it `yourCardTarget.remove()` will delete the node so delete it
+7. make sure that if there's only 1 card left, that you DON'T DELETE IT OR IT BREAKS YOUR APPLICATION
+8. The "HTML only" way of doing details display (which is highly accessible) -- https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details - apply this for your details toggling

-## Activity 1 ~10 min
+## Activity 1 ~20 min
 - pair up wth the pair next to you (group 1 and 2, group 3 and 4, etc; end of table closest to room group up together)
-- share a link to the repo you worked on with the opposite pair, they look at yours.
+- share a link to the repo you worked on with the opposite pair, they look at yours. (partner 1 of group A shares with partner 1 of Group B, etc)
 - Fork their repo and provide `//` comments for each block of JS explaining what it does
+- Provide recommendations based on seeing if they have any of the required remediations above
+- If they are missing the functionality from the homework, suggest ways they can implement that by using your own code
+- If you are missing anything from the requirements, ask them for how they solved it.
+If you both didn't get it, ask your other partners
 - If there's anything you don't understand as to how they did it, ask them to explain it
+- If there's anything you STILL don't get after that, DM me on Discord and we'll discuss as a class / I'll answer for everyone

-## Activity 2 ~15 min
+## Activity 2 ~10 min
 - working together (someone "drives" and someone is co-pilot) combine your code into 1 pen so that both work
 - all your JS functions that add and remove cards should work for their respective items
 - If this was easy, why was it easy?